 The central part of the GUI is dedicated to shaping the sound of the instrument.

-To the left are the controls for the three mic positions.
-Each has a volume slider (vertical), a purge/load button (to reduce the memory footprint when not in use), and a pan slider (horizontal).
+To the left are the controls for the available mic positions.
+There are a volume slider (vertical), a purge/load button (to reduce the memory footprint when not in use), and a pan slider (horizontal) for each position.